Funerals and gravesite burials

 Will cemeteries now be open as normal to the public?

-All our cemetery offices are open to the public.
-All cemetery gates and public toilets are open.
+All our cemetery offices are open to the public from Monday, August 31.
+All cemetery gates are now open.
+Public toilets are open.

 Will there be security on site?

 Security may be in attendance at some sites.
 We are reviewing security needs on an ongoing basis to ensure the safety of the public and cemetery services staff.

 Will council still carry out its grave aftercare maintenance programme during the pandemic?